 Overseas student health cover (OSHC) is insurance that provides cover for the costs of medical and hospital care which international students may need while in Australia and is mandatory for international student visa holders.
 OSHC will also cover the cost of emergency ambulance transport and most prescription drugs.
 Only Australian health funds that have signed an agreement with the Australian Government can provide OSHC.
-OSHC providers are:
+Byron Yoga Centre does not provide OSHC, however you must provide the evidence of your OSHC, so BYC to keep on your file.
+Some of the OSHC providers are:

-- Medibank
+2 Medibank

-- Bupa

-- NIB
+2 Bupa 2 NIB

-- Australian Health Management
+2 Australian Health Management